AnyLog-co/documentation/node configuration.md

 ## Threads Configuration and Monitoring

-Each node is leveraging multiple pools of threads that are associated to support different functionalities.
+Each node is leveraging multiple pools of threads that are associated with different functionalities.
 The command **get system threads** outputs the groups, and information on each group:

 Usage: